icons / menu

 HIV Transmission

-Penetrative Sex:
+Penetrative Sex

-The primary mode of transmission for HIV in Australia is through sexual transmission; more specifically, vagina or anal penetration.
-For HIV to be transmitted, the virus must have an exit point from the person who is HIV positive and be able to find an entry point of the person who is HIV negative.
+For HIV to be transmitted, the virus must have an exit point from the person who is HIV-positive and be able to find an entry point for the person who is HIV-negative.
 HIV is present in seminal fluid and pre-cum, so penetrative sex of the vagina or anus by a penis presents an example of how HIV can be transmitted between one person and another.

-It must be pointed out that some people believe that being the insertive partner during sex means that they are not at risk of contracting HIV.
+Some people believe that being the insertive partner during sex means that they are not at risk of contracting HIV.
 This is not correct.
-HIV exists in vaginal fluids, menstrual blood and anal mucous (or the lining of anus), and therefore HIV can be transmitted onto the insertive partner as well.

 With the introduction of biomedical prevention, such as PrEP, there are ways to engage in condomless sex that are safe in terms of preventing the transmission of HIV.
 However, the most common method of HIV prevention is the use of condoms and water based lube when engaging in penetrative sex.